scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 ``ExperimentalPressureTrace``.
 The pressure trace from the latter is processed to extract the ignition delay(s).

+The main user interface to UConnRCMPy is through the ``Condition`` class, the highest level of data representation.
+The intended use of this class is in an interactive Python interpreter (the author prefers the Jupyter Notebook with an IPython kernel :cite:`Perez2007`).
+Due to the dependence on the ``pathlib`` library, UConnRCMPy must be used with Python 3.4 or greater.

-The main user interface to UConnRCMPy is through the ``Condition`` class.
-The intended use is that the user creates an instance of the ``Condition`` class and adds the experiments at that condition to the class using the ``add_experiment`` method.
-This method creates an instance of class ``Experiment``.
+To begin, the user creates an instance of the ``Condition`` class and adds experiments to the instance using the ``add_experiment`` method.
+This method creates an instance of class ``Experiment`` for each experiment passed in.
 As each experiment is run and processed by UConnRCMPy, the information from that run is added to the system clipboard for pasting into some spreadsheet software.
 In the current version, the information copied is the time of day of the experiment, the initial pressure, the initial temperature, the pressure at the EOC, the overall and first stage ignition delays, an estimate of the EOC temperature, and some information about the compression ratio of the reactor.
 Finally, each experiment is added to a dictionary keyed by the file name storing the experiment.

-Two plots are optionally created each time an experiment is added to the ``Condition`` (plotting is controlled by passing a boolean argument ``plotting`` to the ``Condition`` when it is initialized).
-The plots use Matplotlib :cite:`Hunter2007`
+Two plots are optionally created each time a reactive experiment is added to the ``Condition`` (plotting is controlled by passing a boolean argument ``plotting`` to the ``Condition`` when it is initialized).
+The plots use Matplotlib :cite:`Hunter2007`.
+The first plot is a cumulative plot of the pressure traces of each of the experiments that are added to the ``Condition``.
+The second plot is an individual plot for each experiment showing the pressure trace and the time derivative of the pressure trace.

 In general for a set of experiments at a given condition, all of the reactive cases are run first.
 The experiment chosen as the reference experiment (i.e., the one whose ignition delay and |TC| are